 The application comes in handy when you buy a new device and need to quickly transfer data from your old iPhone to a new one, or save files straight to your computer.
 More importantly, it allows you to choose and transfer data that you want to share.

 In addition to managing files, photos, music, videos, call history, calendar, and contacts, iMazing also supports documents from iBook, text messages, and notes.
-For more features, you can read our in-depth iMazing review.

 iTunes can keep only one backup per device.
 Every time you back up your iPhone, it overwrites your latest backup.
 Unlike iTunes, iMazing lets you keep multiple backups stored on the hard drive or NAS.
 No data is transferred over the Internet.

 Developed by iMobie, AnyTrans is a powerful data management program compatible with the entire range of Apple devices. iMobie focuses on developing iPhone, iPod, iPad data management and iOS content recovery software.
-Despite this fact, AnyTrans is available both for Mac and Windows.
+Despite that, AnyTrans is available both for Mac and Windows.
 The app can also fully manage Android devices and cloud content.
 This makes AnyTrans a fantastic all-in-one solution for your data management needs.

 Once your iPhone is connected, you’ll see the Device Content tab (a screenshot above) where you can choose a shortcut to the common tasks.
 If you want to work directly with the data on your device, you should click on the top sign on the right side of the screen.
 Here you can find your iOS content broken down into several categories including apps, contacts, calendars, podcasts, etc.